WebDevStudios/CLI-Cheat-Sheet/basic-commands.md

 The `open` command in OS X allows you to open a file or folder like you would if you double clicked on it, so if you run it on a folder it will open finder at that location.
 If you run it on a file it will open the default program for that file type!

+`open` doesn't work in non OS X operating systems or may have alternate functionality.

 Working with files
 ---
 `touch name-of-file.txt` - This creates a blank file named and located in the first argument.
 To create file in a sub directory, `touch sub-dir/name-of-file.txt`.